nikitavoloboev/data/focusing/rules.md

 - Use one screen on mac.
 It's easier to context switch and keep focus.
 - Don't listen to distracting music or sounds when focusing.
 Use [Noizio](http://noiz.io) or [Dark Noise](https://darknoise.app) and listen to Rain, Fire or similar sounds.
 Or play a song from [Focus playlist](https://open.spotify.com/playlist/0ESjwZeTcHOWzY3FYO5zs5?si=KhAd2yhvRSGOADmRObkM7w).
 Or have nothing playing at all.
 - Use noise canceling headphones to minimize distractions.
-- Only have essential notifications setup.
-Be in Do Not Disturb mode by default.
+- Only have essential notifications setup. iOS is always in Do Not Disturb mode.
 - Take mindfulness breaks and breathe when distracted.
 Or exercise.
 - Create and consume art.
 Meet people.
 Be inspired.
 Reuse work & ideas.
 - Make decisions based on data/experience.
 Be decisive, bold & right.
 Collect meaningful experiences & data points for problems I am solving.